ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 sections, we will discuss the quicksort algorithm, which is not a stable sorting method: Elements with equal value may be moved with quicksort.
 For plain numbers, that does not really matter for the result, as numbers are indistinguishable.
-But when we sort [objects]{.obj}, maybe persons by age, persons of same age would be exchanged by quicksort, which may not be desired.
+But when we sort [objects], maybe persons by age, persons of same age would be exchanged by quicksort, which may not be desired.